jbkinder/academic-kickstart/content/publication/ducks/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Fossil Capital", "Materialism", "Fossil Economy", "New Materialism", "Climate Change"]
+tags = ["Oil Sands", "Graphic Memoir", "Settler Colonialism", "Labour"]

 # Projects (optional).
 #   Associate this publication with one or more of your projects.